Taiwan independence movement: Ma Ying-jeou administration (2008–2016)

-Legislative elections were held on 12 January 2008, resulting in a supermajority (86 of the 113 seats) in the legislature for the Kuomintang (KMT) and the Pan-Blue Coalition.
-President Chen Shui-bian's Democratic Progressive Party was handed a heavy defeat, winning only the remaining 27 seats.
+Legislative elections were held on 12 January 2008, resulting in a supermajority (86 of the 113 seats) in the legislature for the KMT and the Pan-Blue Coalition.
+President Chen Shui-bian's DPP was handed a heavy defeat, winning only the remaining 27 seats.
 The junior partner in the Pan-Green Coalition, the Taiwan Solidarity Union, won no seats.

-Two months later, the election for the 12th-term President and Vice-President of the Republic of China was held on Saturday, 22 March 2008.
-KMT nominee Ma Ying-jeou won, with 58% of the vote, ending eight years of Democratic Progressive Party rule.
-Along with the 2008 legislative election, Ma's landslide victory brought the Kuomintang back to power in Taiwan.
+Two months later, the election for the 12th-term President and vice-president of the Republic of China was held on Saturday, 22 March 2008.
+KMT nominee Ma Ying-jeou won, with 58% of the vote, ending eight years of DPP rule.
+Along with the 2008 legislative election, Ma's landslide victory brought the KMT back to power in Taiwan.

 On 1 August 2008, the Board of Directors of Taiwan Post Co. resolved to reverse the name change and restored the name "Chunghwa Post".
 The Board of Directors, as well as resolving to restore the name of the corporation, also resolved to re-hire the chief executive dismissed in 2007, and to withdraw defamation proceedings against him.

-On 2 September 2008, President Ma defined the relations between Taiwan and mainland China as "special", but "not that between two states" – they are relations based on two areas of one state, with Taiwan considering that state to be the Republic of China, and mainland China considering that state to be the People's Republic of China.
+On 2 September 2008, President Ma defined the relations between Taiwan and mainland China as "special", but "not that between two states" – they are relations based on two areas of one state, with Taiwan considering that state to be the ROC, and mainland China considering that state to be the PRC.